 Andrew Connell, a full stack web and cloud developer with a focus on Microsoft Azure and Microsoft Office 365, is happy to share his expertise and the resources he’s developed.
 He’s also the co-host for the podcast, @mscloudshow, which focuses on Microsoft cloud offerings such as Microsoft Azure, Office 365 and the competitive landscape.

-Chief Evangelist of AIIM, John Mancini is a respected leader of the AIIM global community of information professionals.
+Chief Evangelist of AIIM, John Mancini is a respected leader of the AIIM global community of information management professionals.
 As a blogger for AIIM’s The Digital Landfill and frequent keynote speaker, John offers his expertise on the challenges of the digital transformation and opportunities facing information professionals.

 In 1998, Jeff Teper oversaw the formation of a group focused on “knowledge management.”
 That team went on to launch a new business collaboration technology, now known as SharePoint.
 Jeff, recognized as “the founding father of SharePoint,” leads Microsoft’s Office, SharePoint and OneDrive divisions as Corporate Vice President.
 While his tweets are typically Microsoft-centric, he also shares Microsoft partner news and occasionally, a “behind-the-screens” view of the company.
 He recently hosted an hour-long #TeperTakeover on Twitter, where the community could ask him anything.

 BONUS FOLLOW: @Satyanadella

 How could we create an information management and tech tweeps list without mentioning the transformative visionary and Micosoft CEO, Satya Nadella?
 Satya’s tweets center on Microsoft’s latest developments, new offerings and how the innovative company is helping build a better world.
 He also recognizes Microsoft’s employees and most recently, the company’s 2,000 interns.
 He recently shared a fascinating link to an article about the enduring lessons he learned from his mother.